 At this point, buyers are becoming serious about making a decision.
 They will reach out to their preferred options and involve their IT department and other parties who will play a role in transitioning client resources to the data center.
-Content in this stage should emphasize not only what the data center can do, but why the potential client should choose them.
+Content in this stage should emphasize what the data center can do and why the potential client should choose them.
 Examples include:

 - Free trials and service demonstrations